flytbase/flytdocs/source/docs/FlytOS/FlytOSInstallationGuide.rst

 **Image download**

-1. Download the `FlytOS Linux Image <http://flytonline-staging.azurewebsites.net/FlytOS/>`_ for Raspberry Pi 3 from your FlytBase account.
+1. Download the `FlytOS Linux Image <http://my.flytbase.com/FlytOS/>`_ for Raspberry Pi 3 from your FlytBase account.
-2. Download FlytOS Linux Image mdsum.
-3. It is about 2.7 GBs in size compressed (md5sum 3355a1ea968ede3d7571452fa19b2e05) and ~ 7.9 GBs uncompressed.
+2. It is about 2.5 GBs in size compressed and ~ 8.5 GBs uncompressed.
-4. Check mdsum.
+3. Check md5sum to verify the integity of downloaded file.
+Type ``md5sum name-of-the-file.img`` and compare the output to md5sum given near the download link.
-5. Uncompress the file using the following command in your terminal: ``gunzip pi_flytimage.img.gz``
+4. Uncompress the file using the following command in your terminal: ``gunzip name-of-the-file.img.gz``

-6. Size of uncompressed image.

 **Image write to SD Card**